Cat and Greeley Hills

 From start of Greeley, looking up firebreak to ridgeline

 Cat Hill is the easier of the two.
 Walk up easy terrain until you reach a false ridge.
 Continue walking to the higher ridge and north to the summit.
 About halfway is a barbwire fence that can easily be crawled under.
 The summit has a benchmark.
-It’s not a very high summit but there isn’t much around so the mountain was a good survey point.
+It is not a very high summit but there is not much around so the mountain was a good survey point.

 For Greeley Hill, park a bit further south where a side road goes along the north slope of Greeley Hill.
 Just west of the power lines is a firebreak where all the brush has been removed up to the ridge top.
 This is the best route for kids to walk.
 Once on the ridge top, follow easy terrain until the last 100 vertical feet where it gets a bit steeper for the youngest ones.